 Are you feeling overwhelmed by how your team is measuring success?
 Are you looking for an easy-to-understand way to set targets and understand progress?

 Don't worry - Objectives & Key Results (OKRs) are here to save the day.
 OKRs are a process used by many leading companies to measure progress across departments and divisions, track the big picture, and help teams stay aligned with their overall objectives.

-In this article, I will provide an expert guide on writing and applying OKRs in your business.
+I will provide an expert guide on writing and applying OKRs in your business in this article.
 I will also share examples from top business leaders who have successfully implemented them in their organizations.

 Align your goals with your company's goals

 Aligning your goals with your company's goals is an essential part of successful OKR writing.
 When writing objectives and key results, you should ensure they align with the company's mission and values.
 This helps you stay on target, connects each team's OKRs to the grand vision of the organization, and empowers employee engagement.